 Since Data Architect is an evolving job role, there is no specific training or certification course on how to become a data architect.
 Typically, professionals like data engineers, data scientists, or solutions architects specialize in data designing and data management; they work their way up the career path to become data architects.

 Highly skilled data science professionals are in high demand in the global job market.
 Companies across industries are hiring data architects who can straddle the business and IT worlds.

-If you are looking to build a career in data science or data architecture, or feel the need to upskill yourself, consider the Data Science Certification offered by Simplilearn, one of the leading online certification training providers in the world.
+If you are looking to build a career in data science or data architecture, or feel the need to upskill yourself, consider the Caltech Post Graduate Program in Data Science offered by Simplilearn, one of the leading online certification training providers in the world.